 - Range of music from other cultures & communities as part of singing practice has developed significantly throughout the year and feedback from children has been very positive

-Developments going into 2020-19
+Development going into 20-21:

 - Introduction of new PSHE approach and CREW session throughout school to develop children’s understanding of themselves and others.
 (Please see PSHE page)